Skip to content

 3 min read

-Psychologist Michael J. Bader notes in Arousal: The Secret Logic of Sexual Fantasies that fantasies often act as emotional solutions, helping people feel secure enough to experience desire.
+Psychologist Michael J. Bader, in "Arousal: The Secret Logic of Sexual Fantasies," explains that fantasies often function as emotional solutions, helping people feel safe enough to experience desire and reducing anxiety around intimacy.

 Having fantasies does not mean: